rippedpiracy/docs/Movies & TV/shows.md

 [**rinzry**](https://rinzry.stream/)
 Huge index with many movies & TV Shows, using Google Drive.
-In the streaming section as you can stream the content you want to download. <!-- I'm not sure what that's supposed to mean - glibg10b --->
+In the streaming section as you can stream the content instead of downloading it.

 [**StreamingCommunity**](https://streamingcommunity.video/)
 Constantly updated site with Italian dubbed/subbed content.
 UI similar to Netflix.